allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 ![Frame](/img/articles/2016-12-05-deep-learning-for-frame-detection/frame2.png)

 This problem looks straightforward, at least for the human.
-It gets a bit more tricky if we consider products that are of rectangular shapes and they obviously shouldn't be detected as 'frame'.
+It gets a bit more tricky if we consider products that are of rectangular shapes and they obviously shouldn't be detected as frame.

 ## Baseline solution

 As a baseline we used an existing system built in-house.
-It uses a [Canny-edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) and a ruleset for deciding whether particular amount of edges imply frame existence.
+It uses a [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) and a ruleset for deciding whether particular amount of edges imply frame existence.

 ## Deep learning